codeengie/shelfdat/README.md

-# NotAShelfie
+# Shelfdat

 ## Overview
 An app I created to help manage and track my massive media library.
+Of course, it can also be used to manage other items.

 ## Technology
 + AWS